McCalls of Lisburn Celebrates 70 Years - Ulster Tatler

 This distinct area for grooms and tailoring helped the business to increase sales by over 50% and delivers a premium wedding service, which has grooms from across Northern Ireland travelling to the Lisburn store to avail of a more personalised and private wedding styling appointment.

-Under the stewardship of the third generation of the McCall family, siblings Jill and Mark, alongside their cousins, brothers Chris and Alastair, the business remains anchored in its founding principles of superior menswear and outstanding customer service.
+The store was first opened in April 1956 by Robert William McCall and he then handed the business down to his sons Mervyn and Percy.
+Now under the stewardship of the third generation of the McCall family, siblings Jill and Mark, alongside their cousins, brothers Chris and Alastair, the business remains anchored in its founding principles of superior menswear and outstanding customer service.

-The store, which was first opened in April 1956 by Robert William McCall, a forward-thinking man; who embraced change and when he handed the business down to his sons Mervyn and Percy, he enjoyed seeing their developments and ideas.
 McCalls remains one of the most established family-run retail businesses in Northern Ireland.
 Spanning 12,000 sq ft over three floors, McCalls stocks an extensive collection of contemporary tailoring from brands including Herbie Frogg, Remus Uomo, Marc Darcy and Benetti.
 Menswear brands also include Barbour, Gant, Tommy Hilfiger, Bugatti.

 Mark McCall, Director of McCalls of Lisburn, comments: